jdoiron94/Outside-The-Box/README.md

-# Kinetic-Camp
+# Outside-The-Box
-Our game, Kinetic Camp, for Game Design and Development
+Our game, Outside The Box, for Game Design and Development